- Installation

 Creating a staff member

-method accepts an array of staff member data and a boolean value to indicate if the staff member should be activated.
+To create a staff member, you can use the \Igniter\User\Auth\UserProvider::register method.
+The register method accepts an array of staff member data and a boolean value to indicate if the staff member should be activated.
 The method returns the created staff member model.

 use Igniter\User\Facades\AdminAuth;